minhha-online/top_uk_youtubers_2024/README.md

 # Objective

-- What is the key pain point?

 The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.

-- What is the ideal solution?

 To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
 - subscriber count
 - total views
 - total videos, and
 - engagement metrics

 This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.

 ## User story